ggchu39/Thesis-MultiEstimand-Extension-Template/README.md

 - `R/` reusable helper functions
 - `docs/` short methodological notes and templates
 - `outputs/` created when you run the workflows (not committed)
+- `docs/` includes the Track A RQs/Hypotheses template and short workflow notes